US-Mexico relations: Kamala Harris meets Lopez Obrador | DW | 07.05.2021

 Biden has assigned Harris with leading efforts to cut immigration from Mexico, Guatemala, Honduras and El Salvador

-US Vice President Kamala Harris is holding a virtual meeting with Mexican President Andres Manuel Lopez Obrador on Friday to discuss immigration policies.
-It is their second meeting in a month.
+US Vice President Kamala Harris held a virtual meeting with Mexican President Andres Manuel Lopez Obrador on Friday to discuss immigration policies.
+It was their second meeting in a month.

+At the start of the call, Harris said the US and Mexico must combat violence and corruption together, to help cut back migration from Central America.

+"Most people don't want to leave home and when they do it is often because they are fleeing some harm or they are forced to leave because there are no opportunities," said Harris.

 The talks come at a time the Biden administration grapples with a surge in people crossing into the US at the southern border.